If you’d like to uncover the real Romania, check our private tours on www.uncover-romania-tours.com

 We’re not sure how this culinary preference became so well-known, but it did.
 Yes, Romanian people enjoy adding onions and garlic to almost any dish, especially the traditional ones.
 Don’t be afraid to try these two ingredients, if not to eat like a Romanian, then at least for their medicinal properties.

 Romanian people are often irritated when foreign governments or media insist on portraying them through gypsy images.
 Partly because the gypsy minority represents only some 3% of the entire population and partly because after hundreds of years, Romanians have not yet managed to integrate this ethnic group.
 Don’t expect all gypsies to be beggars and don’t expect them to be aggressive.
-Travelling across Romania, you’ll see a more complex image of this otherwise colorful minority, including gypsy palaces and well-defined rules and traditions.
+Traveling across Romania, you’ll see a more complex image of this otherwise colorful minority, including gypsy palaces and well-defined rules and traditions.

 Located relatively close to Russia throughout all its history, Romania stopped using centuries ago the Cyrillic alphabet.
 Even more, Romanian is a Latin language like French, Spanish, Portuguese or Italian.
 Some of its words are Slavic, but not nearly enough for Romanian people to speak this language.
 Russian was, however, mandatory in Romanian schools right after the communists seized the power after the Second World War.
 This means that our parents still remember some Russian words from school.